BEST New Zealand Cruise Deals (2024 + 2025): Cheap & Discount Cruises to New Zealand - Cruise Critic

 14 Nights

-Port: Auckland • Tauranga • Napier • Wellington • Christchurch • Dunedin • Foveaux Strait • +6 more
+Port: Auckland • Tauranga • Gisborne • Napier • Picton • Christchurch • Dunedin • Milford Sound • +3 more

 14 Nights